MRA Contrast Lawyers No Longer Reviewing New Cases

 MRA CONTRAST LAWSUITS

-The MRA lawyers at Saiontz & Kirk, P.A. are reviewing potential Nephrogenic Systemic Fibrosis lawsuits for those with kidney problems who developed the disorder as a side effect of a MRA contrast.
-If you, a friend or family member believe you may have a claim, request a free consultation and case evaluation.
-There are no fees or expenses unless a recovery is obtained.
+The MRA lawyers at Saiontz & Kirk, P.A. are no longer reviewing potential Nephrogenic Systemic Fibrosis lawsuits for those with kidney problems who developed the disorder as a side effect of a MRA contrast.